clocklimited/darkroom/README.md

 ## POST /resize

-Images will be resized and auto cropped if needed, omission of the width or height parameter will auto resize based on the aspect ratio of the source image.
+Images will be resized, omission of the width or height parameter will auto resize based on the aspect ratio of the source image.

 `src` - URL of image to manipulate.